A note on certain ergodicity coefficients

-A real matrix $A$ is called \begin{itemize} \item \textit{nonnegative} if its entries are nonnegative numbers, in symbols $A\geq O$ (analogous notation is used for vectors) \item \textit{positive} if its entries are positive numbers, in symbols $A>O$ (analogous notation is used for vectors) \item \textit{reducible} if there exists a permutation $P$ such that $PAP^{\t}$ is block triangular \item \textit{irreducible} if it is not reducible \end{itemize} We shall make freely use of the well known Perron-Frobenius theorem for nonnegative matrices, which is briefly and partially recalled for completeness: If $A\geq O$ then $\rho(A)\in \lambda(A)$ and there exists nonnegative left and right eigenvectors of $\rho(A)$.
-If $A\geq O$ is irreducible, then $\rho(A)$ is simple, positive and its corresponding left and right eigenvectors can be chosen positive.
-Finally, $A$ is primitive\footnote{A matrix $M$ is primitive if $M\geq O$ and there exists $k\geq 1$ such that $M^k$ is positive.} if and only if $A$ is nonnegative, the left end right eigenvectors relative to $\rho(A)$ can be chosen positive and no other eigenvalues of $A$ have modulus $\rho(A)$, except for $\rho(A)$ it self.
+We briefly fix here our notation.
+Given two integers $n$ and $m$, the symbol $\MM_{n,m}(\mathbb F)$ denotes the set of $n\times m$ matrices over the field $\mathbb F$.
+When $n=m$ we shorten the notation by writing $\MM_{n}(\mathbb F)$ in place of $\MM_{n,n}(\mathbb{F})$.
+For our purposes $\mathbb F$ will be either $\CC$ or $\RR$.
+For $A \in \MM_n(\mathbb F)$ let $\sigma(A)$ be the set of its eigenvalues and $\rho(A) = \max_{\lambda \in \sigma(A)}|\lambda|$ be its spectral radius.
+The symbol $\uno$ denotes the vector of all ones, $\0$ denote the vector of all zeros and $O$ the zero matrix. \\ A square matrix $A$ is called \begin{itemize} \item \textit{nonnegative}, if its entries are nonnegative numbers, in symbols $A\geq O$ (analogous notation is used for vectors). \item \textit{positive}, if its entries are positive numbers, in symbols $A>O$ (analogous notation is used for vectors). \item \textit{reducible}, if there exists a permutation $P$ such that $PAP^{\t}$ is block triangular \item \textit{irreducible}, if it is not reducible. \end{itemize} We shall make freely use of the Perron-Frobenius theory for nonnegative matrices.